SteffenBlake/Ashita/addons/popper/README.md

 Simple addon to simplify pop items for ???s or any other NPC in the game.

-## /pop "<Item-Name>"
+## /pop "Item-Name"

-Registers <Item-Name> as the pop for the currently targeted NPC, and simultaneously "pops" it (trades that item)
+Registers "Item-Name" as the pop for the currently targeted NPC, and simultaneously "pops" it (trades that item)

 ## /pop